mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 I revisited my task list and treated everything with the same ruthless skepticism as my terms of use document.
 For each task, I asked myself, "What would happen if I launched without this?"

 With this strategy, I sped through my "five-day" task list and launched the very next day.
-I published my service to RapidAPI, the web's largest API marketplace and began accepting payment from customers.
+I [published my service to RapidAPI](https://rapidapi.com/zestfuldata/api/Recipe%20and%20Ingredient%20Analysis), the web's largest API marketplace.
+My service was ready to accept payment from real customers.

 {% assign fig_caption = "[Zestful listing](https://rapidapi.com/zestfuldata/api/Recipe%20and%20Ingredient%20Analysis) on the RapidAPI marketplace" | markdownify | remove: "<p>" | remove: "</p>" %}